DataCanvasIO/Hypernets/README.md

 ## DataCanvas
-HyperNets is an open source project created by [DataCanvas](https://www.datacanvas.com/).
+Hypernets is an open source project created by [DataCanvas](https://www.datacanvas.com/).